Veteran Newspaper Editor Nancy Barnes Named NPR's Top News Executive

 Barnes said every member of the search committee asked her about her commitment to those foreign bureaus and she said she recognized they were among the network's "crown jewels" — to be cut only in a period of dire economic circumstances.
 Barnes also said she would like to further elevate the reportorial ambitions of the 48-year-old network in enterprise and investigative reporting.

 Barnes said she took inspiration from projects by her staffers in Houston on the denial of qualified teachers and facilities for special needs students in Texas as a result of arbitrary decisions made by state officials.
-The paper's stories helped to spur reforms on the state and federal levels.
+The paper's stories helped to spur reforms at the state and federal levels.
 She also noted the Chronicle's coverage of the aftermath of Hurricane Harvey in Houston.

 "Beyond leading the newsroom, what I contribute most and always have is the ability to help develop exclusive content and enterprise journalism," Barnes said, "and in particular, journalism that makes a difference in the lives of specific individuals.